 The Nginx web server on-line documentation is also excellent.

 URLs that point to directories are supposed to end in a slash.
 A common problem is forgetting that slash.
 With extra configuration, a web server can make the trailing slash optional, but that wasn't done in this project.
+(It may not matter however, as many web browsers attempt to correct such URL errors for you.)

 The messages in a daemon's error log can be very, very helpful when trying to figure out what is wrong.
 Don't forget to look there if the server misbehaves!

 Creating simple web pages is an easy skill to learn.
 An excellent source of tutorials for all web-related technology is found at w3schools.com.
-For this project, you are allow to ask your instructor for help in creating the required web page.
+For this project, you are allowed to ask your instructor for help in creating the required web page.

 A copy of your journal pages showing the changed made for this project, and the answers to the questions asked above.
 You can send as email to (preferred).
 If email is a problem for some reason, you may turn in a hard-copy.
 In this case the pages should be readable, dated, and stapled together.
 Your name should appear on the first page.